maybebyte/anthesis/contact.md

 ## My public GPG key

-I prefer to receive email encrypted with [GPG](https://www.gnupg.org/) (GNU Privacy Guard) when possible so that the contents remain private.
+I prefer to receive email encrypted with [GNU Privacy Guard (GPG)](https://www.gnupg.org/) when possible so that the contents remain private.
 But you can send unencrypted email to me as well.

 Here is the fingerprint for [my public key](/pubkeys/F1B59F496EE704B0.asc) if you know how to